Erotic Art Controversy and Its History

-Erotic art has been around for centuries, yet never fails to cause a stir.
+Erotic art controversy has been around for centuries.
 From the classic reclining nude or the 1920s pin-up girl to today’s provocative prints or sexy “selfies,” erotica will always be a loaded topic of conversation.
 Are we too embarrassed to look at the human form, one of nature’s purest entities?
 Perhaps it is the blunt rawness of nudity that makes us uncomfortable.
 When we look at art, we are conditioned to judge certain works positively and other more explicit works with discomfort or disgust.
 For example, we may look at a nude poster of Marilyn Monroe as beautiful and iconic, while a photograph of an exotic dancer elicits a more lowbrow connotation.
 Why?
 It is almost as if society’s mainstream perceptions have pervaded the average person’s idea of erotic art or imagery who have come to see it as crude or even tasteless.

 Throughout history, similar reactions arose in response to certain works of fine art depicting the nude body.
 For the most part, cultures have a code for depicting nudity, often in the service of allegorical narrative.
 Hellenistic art frequently depicted nudity and on occasion used devices such as draping or a modest hand over the nether regions.
 Publicly visible Medieval European depictions of the nude body were mostly allegorical, and served as cautionary Christian narratives, whereas Italian renaissance painting and sculpture looked to the traditions of the Greco-Roman era for models, such as the allegorical Botticelli painting, The Birth of Venus (1486).